HouQiming/ama/readme.md

 # Amalang

-A meta-language to enable any feature in any language, then deliver idiosyncratic code in the original language.
+A meta-language to enable any feature in any language, and keep interacting with upstream in the original language.

-The project itself seems written in C++11, but once you build it and run `script/sync.js`, you'll see the true dialect it uses.
+The project itself is an example.
+You can build this repository in standard C++11, but it's actually developed in a different dialect.
+Try building it and run `script/sync.js`, then check `*.ama.cpp`.

-## Quick Start
+The core is a generic parser and AST manipulation APIs, exposed through a simple Javascript interface.

+## How to Use

+### Build the Project

-### Unix
+#### Unix

 ```sh
 mkdir -p build